Skip to main content

 Aster

-Aster is often used as an annual, but is in fact a perennial in most of North America.
+Aster is often kept an annual, but it is, in fact, a perennial in most of North America.
 Flowering in cool shades of blue, purple, white, and pink, they break with the traditional warm fall color palette.
-Plus these nectar-rich flowers attract colorful butterflies and bees throughout the late summer and fall season.
+Plus, these nectar-rich flowers attract colorful butterflies and bees throughout the late summer and fall season.

 Black-eyed Susan